pivotal/docs-tap/scst-scan/overview.hbs.md

 The following use cases apply to SCST - Scan:

-- Scan source code repositories and images for known Common Vulnerabilities and Exposures (CVEs) as part of your software supply chain
+- Scan source code repositories and images for known Common Vulnerabilities and Exposures (CVEs) as part of your software supply chain at build time
+- Scan container images produced by your supply chain as well as any running image in your TAP Clusters for newly reported vulnerabilities after the initial image build scan
 - Use one of the out-of-box provided scan integrations or create your own to leverage your existing vulnerability scanning platforms
-- Identify CVEs by continuously scanning container images for newly reported vulnerabilities
 - Analyze supply chain scan results against user-defined policies
 - Store vulnerability scan results in SCST - Store for long term archival and reporting